raeidsaqur/academia/writing/README.md

 	- Solutions:
 	    - Get over it.
 Build a network/group of peers/collaborators you feel comfortable w/ in doing this.
 	    - Exposure will alleviate the discomfort over time.
 	    - __Don't take life 'too' seriously__.
 This is too pervasive in academia (outsider perspective): the fear of being judged _'not smart or intelligent'_.
 Who gives a sh$t?
-Really, you are not that important (unless you are Carl Friedrich Gauss, Godel et al. - if true, stop reading this immediately), and neither are those trashing you ideas
+In the long run, we are all dead (Keynes).
+Really, you are not that important (unless you are Carl Friedrich Gauss, Godel, Ramanujan et al. esque talent - if true, stop reading this immediately), and neither are those trashing you ideas
 - Use `fake deadlines' and write versions.

 *What are some Resources people can look at?*